helske/Rlibeemd/README.md

 If you want to compile Rlibeemd from source, you will also need GNU Scientific Library.

-You can install the latest development version from github using devtools package:
+You can also install the latest development version from the github using the devtools package:

 ```R
 install.packages("devtools")